GRAVITATION

 Unlike the photon arriving from infinity, there is a condition on \(b\) because the radicand in (3.j) must be positive or zero.

-of the photon, the condition can be written as \(u_{em}={1\over r_{em}}\):
+If \(r_{em}>R_s\) is the radial coordinate of the emission point of the photon, the condition can be written with \(u_{em}={1\over r_{em}}\):

 \(R_su_{em}^3-u_{em}^2+{1\over b^2}\ge 0\) or: